IlyasMohamud/AI-Open-Dialogue/_posts/dynamic-routing.md

 Originally, I got into tech because I loved the idea of creating things that could solve real problems or make life easier in some way.
 After getting my hands dirty with a few programming languages and projects, I realized machine learning was where my heart truly lies.
 It's this incredible blend of technology, math, and a bit of magic that has the power to transform industries and even our day-to-day lives.

+## Why I Started This Blog

+I started this blog because I'm part of the Bergen AI Governing Group, and we're all about making sure AI is safe.
+I got really interested in how amazing AI can be but also how it can be risky if we're not careful.
+Here, I want to talk about all the things we're learning about keeping AI under control and safe.
+This blog is a place where we can chat about how to deal with AI’s big risks and share stories and ideas on making AI better for everyone.
+Let's figure out this AI adventure together, making sure it’s good for the world.

 ## What Drives Me

 ### The Magic of Machine Learning